 7 things to do in Bariloche, Argentina

 Now, this may sound like a cop-out for the first in a list of things to do in Bariloche, but really, it’s not to be missed.

 Walking through the town centre, known as the Centro Cívico, is a step back in time, and especially wonderful when the it’s snowing or the decorations have been put up for Christmas (confusingly for those who grew up in the Northern Hemisphere, December is one of Argentina’s hottest months!).

 2. Hit the slopes with a Bariloche ski pass

 Even when it’s not ski-season, you can still take the cable car up Cerro Otto to see views of Bariloche and the landscape beyond it, but we decided not to as it was a pretty expensive ride.
-In 2019 the Cerro Otto cable car costs 650 pesos which at the time of writing is roughly £9/$12 each, though inflation has not been kind to Argentina recenty so that rate could change in a heartbeat.
+The Cerro Otto cable car costs 650 pesos which at the time of writing is roughly £9/$12 each, though inflation has not been kind to Argentina recently so that rate could change in a heartbeat.

 3. Drive the Ruta de los Siete Lagos

 La Ruta De Los Siete Lagos, or the Route of the 7 Lakes, does just what it says on the tin.
 Hire a car and drive the Ruta 40, taking you through 2 national parks – Nahual Huapi and Lanín – to see some of the most epic landscapes Northern Patagonia has to offer.
 The drive will take you through some of the quaint villages that surround Bariloche, such as Villa La Angostura and San Martín de los Andes.